SEIR-7-06/react-props/README.md

 console.log(getGreeting('Zoey'));
 ```

-A function takes in inputs (arguments or parameters) and spits out an output (the return value).
-This is the essential concept that we will be building on.
+A function takes in inputs (arguments or parameters) and returns an output (the return value).
+This is the concept that we will be building on.

 We can pass more inputs (parameters) to our function if we want.